When confronted suddenly by a hazard on the road, what is the best action to take?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

 Decelerating and applying the footbrake firmly is the best action to take when confronted suddenly by a hazard on the road.
-This response helps to reduce speed, which is crucial for maintaining control of the vehicle.
-By slowing down, you maximize the time and space you have to evaluate the situation and decide on the safest course of action, whether that involves stopping, steering around the hazard, or choosing another avoidance strategy.
+This approach allows for the driver to reduce speed, which is crucial for gaining better control of the vehicle.
+Slowing down gives the driver more time to assess the situation, evaluate potential escape routes, and increases the effectiveness of any subsequent steering maneuvers if necessary.

 Subscribe